-The Mountain Laurel Designs SuperMid in SilNylon is one of the best value pyramid shelter we have tested.
-It provides a huge 70 sq. ft. of floor area, weighs 32 ounces with guy lines, and matches top-tier materials with excellent construction quality.
+The Mountain Laurel Designs SuperMid in SilNylon is one of the best value pyramid shelters we have tested.
+It provides a massive 70 sq. ft. of floor area, weighs 32 ounces with guy lines, and matches top-tier materials with excellent construction quality.
 Whether you're backpacking, backcountry skiing, canoeing, or mountaineering, the SuperMid provides bombproof protection from rain or snow for four people.
 It is also a marvelous palace for two, or as basecamp shelter for a cooking and lounging around retreat.
-In our previous review, the SuperMid earned a Top Pick for Winter Use; we still think it's an amazing shelter for this purpose!
+In our previous review, the SuperMid earned a Top Pick for Winter Use; we still think it's a fantastic shelter for this purpose!

 Mountain Laurel Designs SuperMid Review